joaocarvalhoopen/How_to_learn_modern_Python/README.md

 Update conda <br>
 $ conda update conda <br>
 <br>
-Create a virtual environment for your project (substitute yourenvname by the name of the environment ex: maze_generator and the x.x by 3.7 the version of Python in the future environment). <br>
+Create a virtual environment for your project (substitute yourenvname by the name of the environment ex: test_01_proj and the x.x by 3.7 the version of Python in the future environment). <br>
 $ conda create -n yourenvname python=x.x anaconda <br>
 ex: $ conda create -n test_01_proj python=3.7 anaconda <br>
 <br>